-(56) Indoor cultivation means the cultivation of cannabis within an enclosed climatecontrolled structure using only artificial light, heat, carbon dioxide generators, and dehumidification.
+(56) (46)Indoor cultivation means the cultivation of cannabis within an enclosed climate- controlled structure using only artificial light, heat, carbon dioxide generators, and dehumidification.

-(57) Integrated pest management (IPM) principles means the following: (i) identifying pests, their hosts, and beneficial organisms before acting; (ii) establishing monitoring guidelines for each pest species; (iii) establishing an action threshold for the pest; (iv) evaluating and implementing control tactics; and (v) monitoring, evaluating, and documenting the results.
+(57) (#)Integrated pest management (IPM) principles means the following: (i) identifying pests, their hosts, and beneficial organisms before acting; (ii) establishing monitoring guidelines for each pest species; (iii) establishing an action threshold for the pest; (iv) evaluating and implementing control tactics; and (v) monitoring, evaluating, and documenting the results.

-(58) License means license as defined in Article 1 of the Cannabis Law.

-(59) Licensee means licensee as defined in Article 1 of the Cannabis Law.
+- (58) (48)License means a written authorization as provided under the Cannabis Law permitting persons to engage in a specified activity authorized pursuant to license as defined in Article 1 of the Cannabis Law. - (59) (#)Licensee means an individual or an entity who has been granted a license under licensee as defined in Article 1 of the Cannabis Law.